Market Pay Range

 What This Calculator Does

-This salary benchmarking calculator helps HR professionals, compensation analysts, and managers evaluate how an employee's current salary compares to the market.
-It calculates compa-ratio (the ratio of current pay to market midpoint), range position (where the salary falls within the pay range), range spread, and quartile placement.
-The tool also suggests salary adjustments based on performance rating and tenure, using 2026 compensation survey benchmarks from WorldatWork and Mercer.
+This salary benchmarking calculator helps HR professionals, compensation analysts, and hiring managers evaluate how a salary compares to the market.
+It calculates compa-ratio (current salary divided by market midpoint), range position (where the salary falls within the full pay range), and range spread (the width of the pay range).
+It also suggests salary adjustment targets based on performance rating and tenure, using 2026 WorldatWork and Mercer compensation benchmarks.
+The tool supports both individual employee analysis and comparison of multiple employees within the same pay band.

 The Formula

-Compa-ratio expresses an employee's pay as a percentage of the market midpoint.
-A compa-ratio of 100% means the employee is paid exactly at market rate.
+Compa-ratio expresses current pay as a percentage of the market midpoint.
+A ratio of 100% means the employee is paid exactly at market.
 Below 100% indicates below-market pay; above 100% indicates above-market pay.
-Range position measures where salary falls within the full pay range from minimum to maximum: (Salary - Range Min) / (Range Max - Range Min) x 100.
-Range spread measures the width of the pay range: (Max - Min) / Min x 100.
-A typical exempt range spread is 40% to 60%.
+Range position measures where the salary falls within the full pay grade from minimum to maximum, expressed as a percentage from 0% (at minimum) to 100% (at maximum).
+Range spread measures the width of the pay range: (Maximum - Minimum) / Minimum x 100.
+A typical exempt position uses a 40% to 60% range spread, meaning the maximum is 40% to 60% above the minimum.

 Step-by-Step Example